zhanhaozhao/VeriTxn/README.md

 With these settings, we utilize the B+-tree for supporting range-based queries.
 This indexing implementation is also derived from the existing works we have referenced.

 For example, the `CUSTOMER_LAST_INDEX` serves as a secondary index rooted in the standard TPCC.
-It links the `C_Last` field to a list containing the primary keys of related data items.
+It indexes the `C_Last` field to a list containing the primary keys of related data items.

 This list is structured as a linked list, with itemid_t as its pointer, which means its size is not fixed.